Mivik/prpr/README.md

 wget https://mivik.moe/prpr/font.ttf -O assets/font.ttf
 ```

-If your chart contains textures, place then in the `assets/texture` folder.
+If your chart contains textures, place them in the `assets/texture` folder.
 Now the folder structure should be like this:

 ```
 prpr